 “Concern about medication-assisted treatment must be weighed against the negative effects of ongoing misuse of opioids, which can be much more detrimental to mom and baby.
 Medication-assisted treatment improves adherence to prenatal care and addiction treatment programs and has been shown to reduce the risk of pregnancy complications.”

-Properly supervised and managed OUD during pregnancy can:
+Properly supervised and managed MAT during pregnancy can:

 - Prevent withdrawal symptoms